benjy/REA-XML-Parser/README.md

  * commercialLand
  * business

-##Credit:
+##Further Reading:
- - This code was written for a project by mandurahweb.com.
-Please give credit if you use this code in any of your projects.
-You can see a write-up of this code been used to create posts in WordPress here: http://www.devblog.com.au/rea-xml-parser-and-wordpress
+ - You can see a write-up of this code been used to create posts in WordPress here: http://www.devblog.com.au/rea-xml-parser-and-wordpress

 ##License:
- - This code is licensed under with the GPL and may be used and distributed freely.
+ - This code is licensed under GPL and may be used and distributed freely.
 You may fork the code make changes add extra features etc. Any changes to this code should be released to the open source community.